South Korea

 I’m just wondering where our journey should begin.

-Perhaps it's most logical to start with the beginning and end point of the journey.
-The capital Seoul is a super-modern metropolis where traditions also thrive.
-To touch upon a completely different, yet still Korean world, we'll hop over to the Demilitarised Zone—an almost surreal place dividing one people into two countries.
+Perhaps the most logical place to start is with the departure and final destination of our journey.
+The capital, Seoul, is a super-modern metropolis where traditions comfortably coexist.
+To experience a completely different, yet still Korean world, we'll journey to the Demilitarized Zone—a near-surreal place that divides one nation into two states.

-And then we will journey back to experience the richly diverse South Korean culture.
-The same can be said for nature, which will introduce us to towering mountains, whimsical rocks, a lengthy cave, dormant volcanoes, and an island that is, quite literally, among the wonders of the world.
-Our extreme adventures will be interspersed with visits to villages frozen in time, as we sample craft beer and organic tea.
+And then we will return to experience the extraordinarily rich South Korean culture.
+The same can be said for nature, which will introduce us to towering mountains, peculiar rocks, a long cave, dormant volcanoes, and an island that is, quite literally, among the wonders of the world.
+Extreme adventures will be interspersed with visits to villages frozen in time, as we sample craft beer and organic tea.
 And after all that, the nightlife of the capital awaits us.
-And countless more delights for all the senses, about which you can learn more details in our programme.
+And countless pleasures for all the senses, for which you can find more details in our programme.

 Itinerary